about fabric art flower

 100% Handcrafted and Custom Colored

-Art flowers are meticulously handcrafted from white fabric, with each petal individually dyed or colored by hand, shaped using millinery tools, and carefully assemble, resulting in a botanical masterpiece .
+Art flowers are meticulously handcrafted from white fabric, with each petal individually dyed or colored by hand, shaped using heated millinery tools, and carefully assemble, resulting in a botanical masterpiece .
 Each petal is a brushstroke, and each piece of work tells a unique story.
 With proper care, these art flowers are everlasting, providing timeless beauty to any setting.

 A mannequin with closed eyes and makeup, partially covered by a sheer veil, surrounded by pink and beige fabric flowers.